Thousands join convoy protests against Thai PM

 More so-called "car mobs" also rallied in the beach city of Pattaya just two hours from Bangkok, as well as in the northern cultural hub of Chiang Mai.

-Sunday’s protests come after a week of clashes between demonstrators and police, who have increasingly used rubber bullets, water cannons and tear gas to quell the rallies.
+Sunday’s protests come after a week of clashes between demonstrators and police, who have increasingly used rubber bullets, water cannon and tear gas to quell the rallies.

 At least three protesters were injured Friday, but authorities have defended their use of force as appropriate.